StockNews.com Initiates Coverage on Aethlon Medical (NASDAQ:AEMD)

-StockNews.com began coverage on shares of Aethlon Medical (NASDAQ:AEMD – Free Report) in a research report sent to investors on Wednesday.
-The firm issued a sell rating on the medical equipment provider’s stock.
+Stock analysts at StockNews.com assumed coverage on shares of Aethlon Medical (NASDAQ:AEMD – Get Free Report) in a research note issued to investors on Thursday.
+The firm set a “sell” rating on the medical equipment provider’s stock.

-Separately, HC Wainwright reduced their price objective on Aethlon Medical from $23.00 to $10.00 and set a buy rating on the stock in a research note on Monday, March 4th.
+Separately, HC Wainwright cut their price target on Aethlon Medical from $23.00 to $10.00 and set a “buy” rating for the company in a research note on Monday, March 4th.

 Aethlon Medical, Inc, a medical therapeutic company, focuses on developing products to treat cancer and life-threatening infectious diseases in the United States.
 It develops Hemopurifier, a clinical-stage immunotherapeutic device that removes tumor-derived exosomes and life-threatening viruses and use in organ transplantation.